 Each year nearly 3,000 Adopt-A- Stream volunteers remove thirty tons of trash in streams throughout Charlotte and Mecklenburg County!
 While this may seem like a lot, we still need more help!
 There’s approximately 3,000 miles of streams throughout Mecklenburg County and there’s always a lot of trash that ends up in streams after a storm.

 Rain washes trash from streets into the storm drainage system that leads directly to ponds, streams and lakes.
 Sometimes people dump trash directly into waterways on purpose.
 Trash makes our streams and lakes look terrible and harms aquatic habitat.
 Chemicals that may be in the trash can also degrade water quality.

 Adopt-A-Stream volunteers have fun exploring local streams and feel great knowing they are helping the environment.
 It can be a great opportunity to teach environmental stewardship to children or a great team building and community service activity for businesses, civic groups, and neighborhood groups.
 Looking to add some extra fun to the cleanup process?
 Print off this Adopt-A-Stream bingo sheet to play with your group.

 To participate in the Adopt-A-Stream program, volunteers are required to clean up a stream segment twice a year for two years.
 We will supply all the materials you need and get the trash you’ve collected picked up.
-After the first year, if the group has cleaned the stream segment twice and sent us all data sheets, the group qualifies to have its name on an Adopt-A-Stream road sign!
+Once a group has cleaned their stream segment twice and sent us all data sheets, the group qualifies to have their name on an Adopt-A-Stream road sign!
 The information below can help you with the next steps for adopting a stream.